 Many factory owners encouraged landmark-making architecture, well aware that a factory that stood out from the crowd could act as an advertisement.
 Brewers were especially good at this approach and there are still many surviving Victorian brewery buildings, such as the brick Wadsworth’s brewery in Devizes, the Italianate brewery at Shepton Mallet, and, most wonderful of all, Hook Norton Brewery, with its part timber-framed tower.
 Offices too could be advertisements for their owners – many cities had architects who specialized in providing this need locally.
 Watson Fothergill of Nottingham is a good example, and his own office is one of the best of all, an architect’s calling card in three dimensions.
 On their factory building in Lambeth, Doulton's had a similar idea, decorating the entrance with an example of their best ceramic work.

+Some of the showiest Victorian buildings were pubs, which were often decorated lavishly using materials such as tiles, embossed wallpaper, and etched glass.
 Victorian shops could be special too, because of this facility with the art of display.
 In spite of the transformations and reinventions of the High Street, there are still a few survivors.
 They exhibit the period’s brilliant use of tiled decoration, an inventiveness with the exploitation of ‘new’ materials such as cast iron, which could be twisted into barley-sugar columns and formed into intricate foliate decoration, and a virtuoso way with lettering, sometimes in mirror glass or in gold.
 Classical details such as fluted columns were still sometimes used and the upper part of the window was occasionally glazed with stained glass, to provided added colour.
 Painted facades, too could be taken to extremes unthought-of by today’s retail designers, and even the humble pilaster, the upright that "frames" the shop front, could take on outré new guises.
 For the Victorians, the shop was about so much more than the shop window.

 Building the railways